Source code for litestar_vite.config._inertia

 __all__ = ("InertiaConfig", "InertiaSSRConfig", "InertiaTypeGenConfig")

 [docs] @dataclass class InertiaConfig: """Configuration for InertiaJS support.
 This is the canonical configuration class for Inertia.js integration.
 Presence of an InertiaConfig instance indicates Inertia is enabled.
 Note: SPA mode (HTML transformation vs Jinja2 templates) is controlled by ViteConfig.mode='hybrid'.
 The app_selector for data-page injection is configured via SPAConfig.app_selector.
 Attributes: root_template: Name of the root template to use. component_opt_keys: Identifiers for getting inertia component from route opts. redirect_unauthorized_to: Path for unauthorized request redirects. redirect_404: Path for 404 request redirects. extra_static_page_props: Static props added to every page response. extra_session_page_props: Session keys to include in page props. """ root_template: str = "index.html" """Name of the root template to use.
 This must be a path that is found by the Vite Plugin template config """ component_opt_keys: "tuple[str, ...]" = ("component", "page") """Identifiers to use on routes to get the inertia component to render.
 The first key found in the route handler opts will be used.
 This allows semantic flexibility - use "component" or "page" depending on preference.
 Example: # All equivalent: @get("/", component="Home") @get("/", page="Home") # Custom keys: InertiaConfig(component_opt_keys=("view", "component", "page")) """ redirect_unauthorized_to: "str | None" = None """Optionally supply a path where unauthorized requests should redirect.""" redirect_404: "str | None" = None """Optionally supply a path where 404 requests should redirect.""" extra_static_page_props: "dict[str, Any]" = field(default_factory=empty_dict_factory) """A dictionary of values to automatically add in to page props on every response.""" extra_session_page_props: "set[str] | dict[str, type]" = field(default_factory=empty_set_factory) """Session props to include in page responses.
 Can be either: - A set of session key names (types will be 'unknown') - A dict mapping session keys to Python types (auto-registered with OpenAPI) Example with types (recommended): extra_session_page_props={"currentTeam": TeamDetail} Example without types (legacy): extra_session_page_props={"currentTeam"} """ encrypt_history: bool = False """Enable browser history encryption globally (v2 feature).
 When True, all Inertia responses will include `encryptHistory: true` in the page object.
 The Inertia client will encrypt history state using browser's crypto API before pushing to history.
 This prevents sensitive data from being visible in browser history after a user logs out.
 Individual responses can override this setting.
 Note: Encryption happens client-side; requires HTTPS in production.
 See: https://inertiajs.com/history-encryption """ type_gen: "InertiaTypeGenConfig | None" = None """Type generation options for Inertia page props.
 Controls default types in generated page-props.ts.
 Set to InertiaTypeGenConfig() or leave as None for defaults.
 Use InertiaTypeGenConfig(include_default_auth=False) to disable default User/AuthData interfaces for non-standard user models. """ ssr: "InertiaSSRConfig | bool | None" = None """Enable server-side rendering (SSR) for Inertia responses.
 When enabled, full-page HTML responses will be pre-rendered by a Node SSR server and injected into the SPA HTML before returning to the client.
-Supports: - True: enable with defaults -> ``InertiaSSRConfig()`` - False/None: disabled -> ``None`` - InertiaSSRConfig: use as-is """ use_script_element: bool = False """Use a script element instead of data-page attribute for page data.
-When True, embeds page data in a ``<script type="application/json" id="app_page">`` element instead of a ``data-page`` attribute on the app element.
-Benefits: - ~37% payload reduction for large pages (no HTML entity escaping) - Better performance for pages with complex props Requirements: - Client must also enable: ``createInertiaApp({ useScriptElementForInitialPage: true })`` - Requires Inertia.js v2.3+ Disabled by default for compatibility with existing Inertia clients. """ precognition: bool = False """Enable Precognition support for real-time form validation.
+Supports: - True: enable with defaults -> ``InertiaSSRConfig()`` - False/None: disabled -> ``None`` - InertiaSSRConfig: use as-is """ use_script_element: bool = True """Use a script element instead of data-page attribute for page data.
+When True, embeds page data in a ``<script type="application/json" id="app_page" data-page="app">`` element instead of a ``data-page`` attribute on the app element.
+Benefits: - ~37% payload reduction for large pages (no HTML entity escaping) - Better performance for pages with complex props Requirements: - Inertia v3 clients use this transport by default; no extra client ``defaults`` block is required. - Inertia v2 clients must also enable: ``createInertiaApp({ defaults: { future: { useScriptElementForInitialPage: true } } })`` - If SSR is enabled for an Inertia v2 client, keep the same ``defaults.future.useScriptElementForInitialPage`` option in both the browser entry and the SSR entry. - The script element must include the target app element ID in its ``data-page`` attribute so Inertia can locate the payload element. - Supported with Inertia v2.3+ and Inertia v3.
+Enabled by default for the current Inertia contract.
+Set to ``False`` to keep the legacy ``data-page`` attribute bootstrap, which can be useful when staying on an Inertia v2 client without the ``future`` opt-in. """ precognition: bool = False """Enable Precognition support for real-time form validation.
 When True, registers an exception handler that converts validation errors to Laravel's Precognition format when the Precognition header is present.
 This enables real-time validation without executing handler side effects.
 Usage: 1.
 Enable in config: InertiaConfig(precognition=True) 2.
 Use @precognition decorator on form handlers 3.
 Use laravel-precognition-vue/react on the frontend Note on Rate Limiting: Real-time validation can generate many requests.
 Consider: - Frontend debouncing (built into laravel-precognition libraries) - Server-side throttling for Precognition requests - Laravel has no official rate limiting solution for Precognition See: https://laravel.com/docs/precognition """

 [docs] def __post_init__(self) -> None: """Normalize optional sub-configs.""" if self.ssr is True: self.ssr = InertiaSSRConfig() elif self.ssr is False: self.ssr = None